 - Analogous refers to a scheme made from colors next to each other on the color wheel.

 - Complementary refers to a scheme made from opposites.

-- Triads refers to a color scheme composed of three colors equally spaced on the color wheel.
+- Triads refer to a color scheme composed of three colors equally spaced on the color wheel.

-Make sure though that when you mix prints and colors, that they each have the same color palette.
+Make sure, though, that when you mix prints and colors, they each have the same color palette.